shwanson/eye-tracking/README.md

 **Run Analysis** to compute statistics and draw the group heatmap.
 After changing the number of bins or the smoothing sigma you can press **Refresh Plot** to redraw the heatmap without rerunning the statistics.
+You can also choose specific subjects or stimuli for each group using the **Select Group 1** and **Select Group 2** buttons.
+Leaving either selection empty will include all available data for that group.

 The **Metrics** tab visualizes metrics including `dwell_prop`, `ttf_ms`, `n_fixations`, and `transitions`.
 Choose the desired metric and optionally group